 Measuring and assessing bone mass in the spine of an aging individual with a DXA osteoporosis test is relatively less accurate.
 This is because artifacts can mask bone loss.
 As mentioned, the hip and wrist exhibit a more than tenfold increase in the prevalence of osteoporosis between ages 50-59 and age 80+.
 However, the diagnosis of osteoporosis in the spine is only twice as much in older individuals compared to younger individuals.
 The overall prevalence of osteoporosis in the spine in postmenopausal women is 8 percent.
 In Canada, the equivalent figure is 12 percent.

-Should Non-Caucasians and Men Undergo Screening with DXA?
+Should Men Undergo Screening with DXA?

-The definition of osteoporosis in Caucasian women has been well described.
-The definition is not as clearly explained for non-Caucasians and men.
+The definition of osteoporosis in older women has been well described.
+The definition is not as clearly explained for men.
 With age, men of all races lose bone mass in the hip.
 It would therefore be expected that the prevalence of osteoporosis in aging men is higher, similar to aging women.
 However, because data is very limited, a specific definition of what constitutes osteoporosis in men has not been proposed by the World Health Organization.

 The cutoff value that indicates osteoporosis in women is a BMD of 0.56 grams/cm2 at the femoral neck on DXA osteoporosis test.
-Based on this same absolute value, NHANES III found that the prevalence of osteoporosis in men 50 years or older is 4 percent in Caucasians, 3 percent in Blacks, and 2 percent in Mexican-Americans.
-If comparison is made to the normal BMD value in a young healthy male, the prevalence is substantially higher at 7 percent in Caucasians, 5 percent in Blacks, and 3 percent in Mexican-Americans.
+Based on this same absolute value, NHANES III found that the prevalence of osteoporosis in men 50 years or older is 4 percent in Caucasians, 3 percent in African Americans, and 2 percent in Mexican-Americans.
+If comparison is made to the normal BMD value in a young healthy male, the prevalence is substantially higher at 7 percent in Caucasians, 5 percent in African Americans, and 3 percent in Mexican-Americans.
 In comparison, Canadian men have an overall prevalence of approximately 4 percent.
 The incidence of hip fractures is much lower in men than women because fewer men develop the extremely low bone density that puts a person at risk of hip fracture.

 What Role Does Race Play in the Incidence of Osteoporosis?

-Women of Spanish heritage also have a lower risk of fracturing a hip compared to women from Northern Europe.
+Women of Hispanic heritage also have a lower risk of fracturing a hip compared to women with ancestry from Northern Europe.
 The prevalence of osteoporosis in Asians is presumed to be similar to Caucasians.
 Compared to Caucasian women, Japanese women have a lower prevalence of hip osteoporosis (12 percent), but a higher prevalence of lumbar spine osteoporosis.
 In general, it has been noted that the frequency of spine fractures is similar in Asian women and Caucasian women.
 However, Asian women have a considerably lower chance of suffering a hip fracture.